 Files with .sqb extension contain backups in RedGate’s proprietary format.
 You would need to use some special utilities if you want them to be converted into MTF.
 Let’s learn more about Microsoft Tape Format (MTF) and SQL Backup format from Red Gate.

 Microsoft Tape Format is used while writing and reading data to and from removable storage devices during storage management or data protection operations such as data transfers, copies, backup, and restore.
 In the case of SQL Server, MTF files contain data and log information (MDF and LDF files) necessary for restoring the database.
 The MDF file is the Main Data File or primary database data file, that binds all other files in that database together.
 The LDF is the Log Data File and it contains all log information and is crucial for a database restore process.

 There is no official standard what file extension to use for SQL Server database backup files.
 Usually, users use the .bak extension to mark a backup file that contains full database backup.
 Here are some other extensions that many users use to name their backup files:

 - Differential Backup – *.dif

 Please remember that changing the extension does not affect the content of the file.
 Actually, you can give your backup file any name you want and add a different extension.

 You can create such files with the help of standard T-SQL command:

 BACKUP DATABASE your_database TO DISK = 'full.bak'

 and restore them using another simple command:

-If you use SqlBak to backup your SQL Server database, you can simply restore all backups from your Dashboard page:
+If you use SqlBak to backup your SQL Server database, you can simply restore all backups from the “Backup history & restore” section at your backup job settings page: